 The graduate program in output systems enables students to acquire the knowledge required for being successfully integrated in the developing electricity market.
 During their studies, each of the students will conduct individual research in the fields of production, transport, and use of energy, while maintaining high utilization rates.
 These endeavors and experiences broaden their horizons, and enable them to pave their way into the scientific development segment in this field.
 Graduates of the program will ultimately lead the future in research and developments within the Israeli energy sector.

-The program's graduate studies curriculum does not include a thesis, and is designed for engineers with a B.Sc. in electronics electrical engineering, as well as those with an undergraduate degree in natural sciences, who have completed the relevant supplementary studies required.
+The program's graduate studies curriculum does not include a thesis, and is designed for engineers with a B.Sc. in electrical and electronics engineering, as well as those with an undergraduate degree in natural sciences, who have completed the relevant supplementary studies required.
 The program includes 36 credits spanning two academic years, enabling students to work throughout their studies.
 Outstanding students will be offered the opportunity to conduct a research-based final project.
-All SCE graduates are granted a 50% discount on the application Students completing their undergraduate studies who are interested in continuing immediately to their graduate studies are granted a 50% discount in tuition for the M.Sc program.

 M.Sc.
 (Master of Sciences, Graduate Degree)

 Duration of Studies

 Start of Studies